pink-junkjard/hyperfiddle/README.md

  Hypercrud Server is a Peer.
 Hypercrud Client may be, but is not constrained to be, implemented as a Datomic client.
 If you use Hypercrud Client core interface (view, request) without hypercrud browser, you are stuck with the Datomic client model, which is fine, but suboptimal, and re-introduces a theoretical performance problem caused by client/peer round trips.
 However, when you model the app as a value, you can literally transmit your app-value up to the server, and actually run the code to interpret the value inside the jvm Peer process.
 Optimal!

  Some of the above is on the roadmap and hasn't yet been implemented.
 We don't yet interpret app-values on JVM today, but we will.
 We can also run the entire application javascript in a nodejs environment colocated with a datomic peer.
 This happens in server side rendered cases, but not client side rendered cases today, but we will fix that soon so I can remove this sentence.

+#### Why might I want to customize my server runtime?

+* security
+* authentication, if it isn't handled at your gateway

+There aren't a lot of reasons for you to change the server runtime.
+It's like Apache for HTML - you just point it at Datomic and run the process.

 ## Hypercrud Browser